GENERAL TERMS OF DELIVERY of Beck Sensortechnik GmbH

 9. Retention of Title

 9.2 If the orderer acts in breach of the contract, particularly in the event of default in payment, we shall be entitled to demand that the goods under retention of title which belong to us be surrendered.
 We shall be entitled to take possession of those goods ourselves.
 The orderer irrevocably permits us to enter its business premises for this purpose.
 Our repossession of the goods which are under retention of title shall constitute rescission of the contract.
-After having repossessed the goods which are under retention of title, we shall be authorized to realize them.
-The proceeds from realization shall be credited against the orderer’s liabilities, less reasonable realization costs.
+After having repossessed the goods which are under retention of title, we shall be authorised to realise them.
+The proceeds from realisation shall be credited against the orderer’s liabilities, less reasonable realisation costs.

 9.3 The orderer shall be obliged to treat with care the goods which are under retention of title.
 In particular, the orderer shall be obliged to adequately insure them at its own expense against fire damage, water damage and theft on a replacement value basis.
 In so far as servicing and inspection work is necessary, the orderer shall carry this work out in due time at its own expense.